napari/napari-animation/README.md

 ```

 ## Examples

-Examples can be found in our [Examples gallery](https://napari-animation.github.io/gallery) folder.
+Examples can be found in our [Examples gallery](https://napari.org/napari-animation/gallery), generated from [our example scripts](https://github.com/napari/napari-animation/tree/main/examples).
 Simple examples for both interactive and headless
 use of the plugin follow.

 ## Contributing

 Contributions are very welcome and a detailed contributing guide is coming soon.
 In the meantime, clone this repository and install it in editable mode using `pip`.
 We recommend using a virtual environment, for example `conda`.